Smattr/clink/README.md

 ## Notes for devs

-  * If Clink is modern, its build system is decidedly ancient.
-I haven't spent the time to divine a CMakeFiles.txt that can find libclang, but it is on my todo list.
   * The on-disk database format is extremely bloated.
 As with performance, I have put no effort into optimising this yet and easy wins abound.
   * Vim integration is currently hard coded.
 I didn't make this parametric